AMLC secures P4.4B freeze order over flood control project corruption

 The Anti-Money Laundering Council (AMLC) has secured a fifth freeze order from the Court of Appeals, increasing the total value of frozen assets linked to alleged corruption in government flood control projects to over P4.4 billion.

-AMLC Executive Director Matthew M. David stated that existing laws are sufficient to pursue money laundering schemes related to these anomalous projects.
+AMLC Executive Director Matthew M. David stated that existing laws are sufficient to pursue money laundering schemes related to these anomalous projects and assured that the AMLC will enhance its monitoring of banks and other covered entities.

 Topics in this story